 To read the full submission, please click here

-FLEXIBILITY KEY FOR APPRENTICESHIP LEVY IN NORTHERN IRELAND, BSA SAYS
+FLEXIBILITY KEY FOR APPRENTICESHIP LEVY IN NORTHERN IRELAND

-Employers in Northern Ireland should be able to use apprenticeship levy funding as flexibly as possible, the BSA has said.
-Responding to a consultation from the Northern Ireland government, the BSA called for a better flow of information between Westminster and devolved governments.
-The response also highlighted the important role of business service companies in the Northern Irish economy, employing 70,000 people.
+Responding to a consultation from the Northern Ireland government, the BSA called for employers to be able to use apprenticeship levy funding as flexibly as possible, and for a better flow of information between Westminster and devolved governments.
 To read the full BSA response, please click here.